syntasso/workshop/enhancing-a-promise/README.md

 * `Dockerfile`

 You can see these files in the `request-pipeline-image` directory.
-You'll change two of these files so that the Promise's pipeline:
+To connect the new user input label, we will need to make sure the pipelins both reads it in, and applies it to the right place in the customised resource outputs.
+This requires you to change two of files:

-1. knows to include the `costCentre` _label_ in its output
+1. Resource template: This resource needs to hold reference to the `costCentre` _label_
-1. knows to include your user's `costCentre` _actual value_ in its output
+1. Pipeline script: Inject the user's `costCentre` _actual value_ into the resource template to generate the output

 ### Update the `minimal-postgres-manifest.yaml` to add in the property